 According to the NHTSA,the most commonly performed potentially distracting behaviors while driving are:

-On any given day, approximately 800,000 drivers use a hand-held cell phone during some point during their trip.
+On any given day, approximately 600,000 drivers use a hand-held cell phone at some point during their trip.

 Of particular concern is the growth of texting while driving.
 According to the NHTSA, respondents younger than age 25 report a higher likelihood of sending text messages while driving than do older drivers.
-In addition, texting while driving makes a crash 23 times more likely to happen.
+In addition, texting while driving makes a crash much more likely to happen.

 Be aware that distracted driving is a growing problem, and is especially dangerous for young drivers.
 Many states are developing legislation to address distracted driving.
 Be sure to follow these new laws and use common sense while driving.
 If you are a parent, enforce strict driving rules for your teenagers.